tolgasabanoglu/spatiotemporal/README.md

 ## 🚀 Features

-- Parse location data from Garmin or Google Maps
+- Parse location data from Garmin
 - Import and process Garmin health metrics (steps, sleep, stress)
-- Query NDVI and elevation data via Google Earth Engine
+- Query NDVI via Google Earth Engine - or create synthetic ndvisß
 - Aggregate all sources into daily summaries
 - Visualize movement and metrics with maps and charts